Kurt Hinish: College career

-Statistics
+College statistics

 Professional career

-After going unselected in the 2022 NFL Draft, Hinish was signed by the Houston Texans as an undrafted free agent.
-He began preseason near the bottom of the depth chart, but worked his way up until he was receiving first-team reps at the end of it.
-He ended up edging out Ross Blacklock for a spot on the final roster, being one of three undrafted rookies to make the team.
+After going unselected in the 2022 NFL draft, Hinish was signed by the Houston Texans as an undrafted free agent.
+He started the preseason near the bottom of the depth chart, but was receiving first-team reps by the end of the preseason.
+He became one of three undrafted rookies to make the final roster.
+As a rookie, he appeared in 15 games and started three.
+He finished with one sack and 23 total tackles (11 solo).

+On August 27, 2024, Hinish was placed on injured reserve, and activated on October 15.
+In 10 games for Houston, he logged 12 combined tackles.

+On March 6, 2025, Hinish re-signed with the Texans on a one-year, $1.8 million contract.